 Internationally recognized as an insightful and versatile musician, American conductor Arthur Post recently completed a seven-year tenure as Music Director of Canada's Thunder Bay Symphony Orchestra.
 In recognition of his thirteen years at the artistic helm of the San Juan Symphony, he was appointed Music Director Laureate in 2015.
 In both regions he has built a reputation as an engaging communicator and audience-builder whose innovative and compelling programming integrates the great classics with music reflecting local cultures and concerns.
 In the United States he has led a number of distinguished ensembles, including the Columbus, Detroit, Grand Rapids, Houston, Illinois, New Jersey, North Carolina, San Antonio and Virginia Symphony Orchestras.
-His passion for expanding and enriching the traditional concert experience has established him as a potent advocate for the future of symphonic music.
+His passion for enriching and expanding the traditional concert experience has established him as a potent advocate for the future of symphonic music.
 He currently dedicates part of his time to conducting the student orchestra at the Barcelona Municipal Conservatory of Music.

 As a guest conductor internationally, Arthur Post made his debut with the Radio-Sinfonie-Orchester Berlin and has recorded with the Bavarian Radio Symphony Orchestra for the BMG label.
 Other international appearances include the Helsinki Philharmonic, London Mozart Players, Saarland Radio Orchestra, Orchestre National de Toulouse, Singapore and Jerusalem symphony orchestras, as well as return engagements with the Barcelona Symphony and Catalonia National Orchestra (OBC), Orchestre National de Lille, Opéra Théatre de Besançon and Orquesta Sinfónica Nacional de Costa Rica.
 He has worked regularly on the conducting staff of Barcelona's Gran Teatre del Liceu, where he has worked with singers Renée Fleming, Joyce DiDonato, Juan Diego Flores, José van Dam, Samuel Ramey, and Eva Podles, among others.
 Mr. Post has collaborated with leading artists including Sarah Chang, Julia Fischer, James Galway, Hilary Hahn, Lynn Harrell, Ben Heppner, Anton Kuerti, Jaime Laredo, Lorin Maazel, Sharon Robinson and Maxim Vengerov.